About

 Public Education:

-Talks: Ms. Kearl regularly gives talks on street harassment on college campuses, in high schools, and to community groups (invite her to speak at your event).
-She’s also testified about street harassment before the New York City and Washington, D.C.
+Talks: SSH board members regularly give talks on street harassment on college campuses, in high schools, and to community groups.
+They’ve also testified about street harassment before the New York City, Philadelphia, and Washington, D.C.
 City Councils and presented at numerous conferences.

 Community Mobilization:

-International Anti-Street Harassment Week: Each spring, SSH organizes more than 100 groups (there were 150 groups in 2013) around the world to take action against street harassment in their community during International Anti-Street Harassment Week.
+International Anti-Street Harassment Week: Each spring, SSH organizes groups and tens of thousands of people around the world to take action against street harassment in their community during International Anti-Street Harassment Week.
+The 2017 week was held from April 2-8 (read the wrap-up report).
+The next awareness week will take place April 8-14, 2018

 Toolkits: SSH provides resources for people who want to take community action.

 Washington, D.C.
 Activism: SSH is based in the Washington, D.C.-area and has led or co-led various initiatives there.
 Along with Collective Action for Safe Spaces, SSH is part of a task force that works with the Washington Metropolitan Area Transit Authority on addressing sexual harassment on the Metro trains and buses.
-In 2011, SSH co-led community safety audits and helped with a city march called Our Streets Too!
+The most recent update was a third wave of PSAs posted across the Metro station in 2016 and 2017.
+In December 2015, two SSH board members testified at the first-ever DC city council hearing on street harassment.